 Strictly speaking, the idea-expression dichotomy limits the scope of copyright protection afforded to authors.
 In the abstract, that sounds antithetical to the interests of artists, but in reality, the doctrine protects artists by ensuring there is a diverse and robust body of ideas from which to draw inspiration.
 Perhaps the Setava court said it best:

 We do not mean to short-change the legitimate need of creative artists to protect their original works.
 After all, copyright law achieves its high purpose of enriching our culture by giving artists a financial incentive to create.
 But we must be careful in copyright cases not to cheat the public domain.
-Only by vigorously policing the line between idea and expression can we ensure both that artists receive due reward for their original creations and that proper latitude is granted to other artists to make use of ideas that properly belong to us all.
+Only by vigorously policing the line between idea and expression can we ensure that artists receive the due reward for their original creations and that proper latitude is granted to other artists to make use of ideas that properly belong to us all.
 323 F.3d at 813.

 What do you think about the idea-expression dichotomy?
 Let us know in the comments section below.